 Setting appointments can be a key part of a salesperson’s job.
-And while this can sometimes seem challenging, there are some small steps that you can take to make this step easier and we have outlined those in this recent sales training webinar.
+While this can sometimes seem challenging, there are some small steps that can make it easier, and we outlined those in this recent sales training webinar.

 Step 1 – Focus on the Right Goal